nasa/ziggy/doc/user-manual/instances-panel.md

    <datastoreNode name="dataset" isRegexp="true" nodes="L0, L1, L2A, L2B, L3">
 ```

 When Ziggy goes to generate `permuter` tasks, the first thing it does is go to the datastore and say, "Give me all the directories that match the location of this `raw data` data file type."
-When it gets back "`set-1/L0`" and "`set-2/L0`", it says to them, "Congratulations, you two define the two units of work for this module."
+When it gets back "`set-1/L0`" and "`set-2/L0`", it says to them, "Congratulations, you two define the two units of work for this node."

 The next thing Ziggy has to do is give those tasks names, or in Ziggy lingo, "brief states."
 The way it does that is by grabbing the `set-1/L0` location and the `set-2/L0` location and asking, "What parts of these locations are different from one to the next?"
 Seeing that it's the "set-#" part, it then says, "Congratulations, your brief states are `[set-1]` and `[set-2]`."